We had low expectations of our visit to the museum at Maryhill, but it was…

-Seattle’s Museum of Flight is one of the largest private collection of aircraft and aerospace artifacts in the World.
+Seattle’s Museum of Flight is one of the largest private collection of aircraft and aerospace artefacts in the World.

-Ever since I can remember I have loved airplanes, which is a little bizarre considering how much I dislike flying (although this phobia has not stopped me traveling!).
-Even in my career I have spent a lot of time working with and within the aerospace industry.
+Ever since I can remember I have loved aeroplanes, which is a little bizarre considering how much I dislike flying (although this phobia has not stopped me travelling!).
+Even in my career, I have spent a lot of time working with and within the aerospace industry.
 So, it is not surprising that I am drawn to visit every single aerospace museum that I come in close proximity to.

 So, coming to Seattle, home of Boeing, I could not resist checking out the Museum of Flight.

-In 1964 a small group of aviation enthusiasts realized that important and historic artifacts representing the evolution of flight were being lost or destroyed at an incredible rate.
-To aid in the preservation of these artifacts, the Pacific Northwest Aviation Historical Foundation was established with the goal of saving these artifacts.
+In 1964 a small group of aviation enthusiasts realized that important and historic artefacts representing the evolution of flight were being lost or destroyed at an incredible rate.
+To aid in the preservation of these artefacts, the Pacific Northwest Aviation Historical Foundation was established with the goal of saving these artefacts.
 The first exhibition of these treasures took place in 1965 in a 10,000 square-foot space at the Seattle Center, close to the iconic Space Needle.

-As is often the case for Seattle it was a gray, overcast day when I visited.
+As is often the case for Seattle it was a grey, overcast day when I visited.
 But, unusually it was not raining and indeed there were a few patches of blue sky dotted across the ashen tableau.
-Of course being situated in the North West of the United States the museum caters for inclement weather – everything in the museum is covered, even the outdoor exhibits.
+Of course, being situated in the North West of the United States the museum caters for inclement weather – everything in the museum is covered, even the outdoor exhibits.

 I first headed to the T. A. Wilson Great Gallery is a 3 million-cubic-foot, six-story, glass-and-steel exhibit hall currently containing 39 full-size historic aircraft, including the nine-ton Douglas DC-3 hang from the space-frame ceiling in flight attitude.
-Even on a gray day the 3 sides of glass wall lets in a tremendous amount of light, illuminating the exhibits fantastically.
-The first plane I really notice is the Lockheed M-21 Blackbird, probably the sexiest plane (it you can associate sex with an aircraft) ever made.
-This exhibit area covers a real mix of aircraft, both fixed wing and helicopters, through the ages.
-As well as the aircraft on display there are numerous exhibits of artifacts and information panels.
+Even on a grey day the 3 sides of glass wall lets in a tremendous amount of light, illuminating the exhibits fantastically.
+The first plane I really notice is the Lockheed M-21 Blackbird, probably the sexiest plane (if you can associate sex with an aircraft) ever made.
+This exhibit area covers a real mix of aircraft, both fixed-wing and helicopters, through the ages.
+As well as the aircraft on display there are numerous exhibits of artefacts and information panels.